Skmoin5502/Project/README.md

 # Project
-It is a project made in c language
+It have made some projects using C language